jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 Jazz guitarists in particular will come across many, many more.

 By this point,
-we should be able to break down and study new scales on our own.
+it should be easy to break down and study new scales on our own.